life-efficient/High-Output-Education/Teach Like a Champion.md

 > Replace functionally rhetorical questions with more objective forms of impromtu assessment

-Functionally rhetorical questions:
+Examples of common functionally rhetorical questions:
-- Got it guys?
+- "Got it guys?"
-- Everyone understand?
+- "Everyone understand?"

 Replace these with questions that test for understanding